Mount Olive High School (New Jersey): Athletics

-Arts
+Fine and performing arts

 Members of the Mount Olive High School Choirs have many outside performing opportunities.
 Members have sung with Essential Voices USA at Symphony Space in NYC for a concert tribute to Leonard Bernstein as well the New York Pops at Carnegie Hall presenting a program featuring the music of Lerner and Loewe.
 The MOHS Concert Choir has sung on the PBS special Celebrate America with composer Tim Janis which aired in March 2010.
 In November 2011, members sang with Neil Diamond at the Rockefeller Center tree lighting ceremony on NBC Television as part of EVUSA.
 Members have also been a part of the annual "American Christmas Carol" (also featuring Tim Janis) concert in December at Carnegie Hall where Mr. Vanzini is the Choirmaster of a 230-voice choir and made his second conducting appearance at Carnegie Hall on December 2, 2011.

 The Mount Olive High School Drama Club competes in the Bucks County Playhouse competition annually as well as performing two shows a year.
 The fall show is either a comedy or drama and in the spring, Mount Olive has a musical.
 In addition to a spring and fall production, each year, the club puts on a cabaret style show titled, "Broadway Night", which features members of the club performing various Broadway numbers.

 In 2009, the school's marching band received 1st place in all competitions they competed in, including the United States Scholastic Band Association Northern Allstates Championships.
 The show they performed was entitled, "Next Stop...", featuring themes from New York, such as Beethoven's Fifth in Lincoln Center, variations on "Take Me Out To The Ball Game" for Yankee Stadium, "Clair De Lune" for Central Park, and "New York, New York", "Auld Lang Syne", and a medley of the songs performed in the show for the fourth movement, Times Square/Broadway.

 In 2013, the decision was made to leave the United States Scholastic Band Association, and take a more independent track.

 In 2018, the marching band decided to reorganize itself to also contain a rock band.
 Part of this decision was to stop competing, and instead focus on creating the most entertaining halftime show possible.
 In 2022, the marching band decided to perform at select away shows and begin competing again.